German Confederation: Territorial legacy

-Denmark proper has never been a member state, but its king was at the same time the duke of the member states Holstein and Lauenburg.
-The Duchy of Schleswig (which nowadays partially belongs to Denmark) was never a part of the Confederation although it was mentioned in the 1849 Frankfurt Constitution and governed briefly by a government installed by the German Central Government.
-However, Holstein, Lauenburg and Schleswig were combined under an Austrian-Prussian condominium in 1864–1866.
+Denmark proper was never a member state, but its king was at the same time the duke of the member states Holstein and Lauenburg.
+The Duchy of Schleswig (which now partly belongs to Denmark) was never a part of the Confederation, though it was mentioned in the 1849 Frankfurt Constitution and governed briefly by a government installed by the German Central Government.
+Holstein, Lauenburg, and Schleswig were combined under an Austrian-Prussian condominium in 1864–1866.